Pranjal31/NoMatterBot/DEPLOY.md

 ## Deployment scripts

 The bot is hosted on Google Cloud Platform.
-We are using two Ubuntu VM instances for the deployment one of which is used for Mattermost server and the other one is hosting NoMatterBot and the database that the bot needs.
-The server is configured to accepts all the incoming traffic from Github.
+We are using two Ubuntu VM instances for the deployment, one hosts the Mattermost server and the other machine hosts NoMatterBot and database that the bot needs.
+The server is configured to accept all the traffic of interest from Github.

-To deploy and run this bot, numerous packages need to be installed, the latest code for the bot needs to cloned from Github and some environment variables need to be set.
-All these tasks are automated using an ansible playbook [main.yml](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/master/deploy/main.yml).
-The inventory file for the same could be found [here](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/master/deploy/inventory).
+To deploy and run this bot, numerous packages need to be installed, the latest code for the bot needs to be cloned from Github and a number of environment variables need to be set on the remote machine.
+All these tasks are automated using ansible scripts [main.yml](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/master/deploy/main.yml).
+The inventory file for the same can be found [here](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/master/deploy/inventory).

-When this playbook is run using `ansible-playbook main.yml -i inventory`, it prompts the user to set the environment variables.
+When this script is run using `ansible-playbook main.yml -i inventory`, it prompts the user to set the environment variables.
 The playbook ensures that all the variables are set and then installs all the necessary packages.
 It also clones the latest code from the master branch of the bot's repository and installs (if not already installed) and configures the MySQL database.

 The bot is kept up and running using `forever`.